mecid/mecid.github.io/_posts/2019-03-06-dependency-injection-in-swift-with-protocols.md

 {% include friends.html %}

 #### Protocol Composition
-As I said before Protocols are one of [my favorite language features in Swift](/2019/01/23/maintaining-state-in-view-controllers/), especially Protocol Composition, which gives us an opportunity to compose multiple Protocols together in one type.
-Let's take a look at the implementation of the "Service Locator" pattern in Swift and how we can improve it with the usage of Protocol Composition.
+As I said before protocols are one of [my favorite language features in Swift](/2019/01/23/maintaining-state-in-view-controllers/), especially protocol composition, which gives us an opportunity to compose multiple protocols together in one type.
+Let's take a look at the implementation of the Service Locator pattern in Swift and how we can improve it with the usage of protocol composition.

 ```swift
 protocol HasUserDefaults {